 Under our TRICARE contracts, we retain the financial risk of contractual discounts in the provider networks, same-store utilization of services, and administrative overhead.
 However, the federal government retains the financial risk associated with changes in usage levels at military treatment facilities, or MTFs, changes in the number of persons eligible for TRICARE benefits, and medical unit cost inflation.
 BPAs are utilized to retroactively adjust premium revenues for the impact of the items for which the federal government retains risk.
 We work closely with the federal government to obtain and review eligibility and MTF workload data, and to quantify and negotiate amounts recoverable or payable under our contractual BPA requirements.
 We record revenues applicable to BPAs when these amounts are determinable and the collectibility is reasonably assured.
 Because final settlement of BPAs occurs only at specified intervals, typically in excess of 6 months after the end of a contract year for our largest regions, cumulative amounts receivable or payable under BPAs may be outstanding in excess of a year.
-Amounts receivable or payable within a year are classified as premiums receivable or payable for longer than one year are classified as other long-term assets or other long-term liabilities, respectively.
+Amounts receivable or payable within a year are classified as premiums receivable or trade accounts payable and accrued expenses, respectively, in our consolidated balance sheets.
+Amounts receivable or payable for longer than one year are classified as other long-term liabilities, respectively.
 The increase in activity and deployments surrounding military conflicts in the Middle East has significantly impacted BPA activity in recent years.